 - Super Hero: She dresses up in a kiwi costume and fights crime in her Humongous Mecha.

 - Super Heroes Wear Capes: She pretty much insisted on one.

 - Taking the Bullet: When she was five, she took a bullet for her father which severed her left leg.

-and unofficial sidekick.
+Steffi's childhood friend and unofficial sidekick.
 A pretty serious boy and fan of all things military.
 Pretty skilled at taekwondo and good with computers.
 He is pretty regularly exasperated by Steffi's actions and seems to have taken it upon himself to keep her out of trouble.
-Up to actually joining her as the costumed superhero, Donner, in Track 16.

 - Badass Normal: Took down Gear on his own with nothing but his martial arts skills, and did it with one move.

 - Badass in a Nice Suit: What he was wearing when he fought Gear, due to having just come from his birthday party.
 He took the jacket off though.